Gold & Silver IRA Investing is Easy!

-Most financial professionals across the globe agree that asset diversification can be a key to success.
+Financial professionals everywhere agree that asset diversification is the key to success.
 A self-directed IRA can buy gold and silver as long as the purchased assets meet the IRS requirements.
-Collectibles are prohibited in IRAs, and some coins are considered as such.
-Allowable precious metals add diversity to retirement portfolios while hedging against market cycles and inflation.
+IRAs cannot invest in collectibles (including collectible coins).
+Precious metals add diversity to retirement portfolios.
+They hedge against market cycles and inflation.

-A dedicated client service specialist will assist you throughout the entire process, from funding the account to confirming the deposit of the metals into your Depository account.
-For more information visit www.midlandtrust.com/goldira or call a Midland Rep today at 239-333-1032.
+A dedicated client service specialist will assist you throughout the entire process.
+For more information, call a Midland Rep today at 239-333-1032.

 Learn More About Investing in Gold & Silver IRAs by Watching This Short Video:

-There are four types of metals that can be held in an IRA that must meet certain fineness requirements:
+There are four types of metals that qualify in an IRA.
+These metals must meet certain fineness requirements:

 - Gold – 99.5%

 - Platinum – 99.95%

 The most common gold and silver coins bought are American Eagle and Canadian Maples.
 Bars and rounds manufactured by a NYMEX or COMEX approved refiner/assayer or national government mint and meeting minimum fineness requirements are also common.